hijera/FoxSummarizer_tg/README.md

 ## Fox Telegram Summarizer Bot

-Telegram bot for automatic summarization of channel messages using OpenAI and speech-to-text for voice messages via WhisperX.
+Telegram bot for automatic summarization of group messages using OpenAI and speech-to-text for voice messages via WhisperX.
 The bot collects messages from specified channels, groups them by topics, and creates concise summaries.

 ### Features